cisagov/LME/docs/markdown/maintenance/elastalert-rules.md

 This specifies that the rule should use the "@timestamp" field to determine the time of events.

+### Using Email and SMTP

 Using email might look something like this:

+NOTE: You will need an smtp server capable of sending automated emails setup.

 ```
 name: Windows Event Logs Cleared